The Best Paint Sealers for Wood (Blind-Tested and Reviewed)

 What Sheen Should I Use on Furniture?

-Sheen refers to the amount of shine on a piece of furniture ranging from high gloss, gloss, semigloss, satin and then matte for the least shine.
-Matte is the most popular now as you will see it often on farmhouse style or chalk painted furniture.
+Sheen refers to the amount of shine on a piece of furniture ranging from high gloss, gloss, semigloss, satin, and then matte for the least shine.
+Matte is the most popular now as you will see it often on farmhouse style or chalk-painted furniture.

 The more gloss a surface has the more it will show imperfections in the surface so a matte sheen is much more forgiving than a semi-gloss.
 The clear coats I experimented with were all matte and satin finishes:

-FAQ’s – Best Clear Coat For Furniture:
+FAQ’s – Best Clear Coat For Painted Wood:

 Can I Paint Over Polyurethane without Sanding?

 Someone asked me how to refinish a piece of furniture that had been clear coated with an oil-based polyurethane.
-I would not attempt to refinish over this surface without at least sanding and adding a primer and a describe in this post here: How to Paint Furniture the Easy Way.
+I would not attempt to refinish this surface without at least sanding and adding a primer and I describe it in this post here: How to Paint Furniture the Easy Way.
 Remember, you are not sanding to remove the surface you are just barely roughing up the surface to accept primer or paint (How to Stand Furniture in 5 Minutes).

 Can You Put Polyurethane Over Wax?

 A good rule of thumb is that nothing will stick to wax except primer.
 So, don’t put any clear coat over wax including polyurethane.
-You can however wax over polyurethane if you like the buffed look of wax but a much easier option is using our pick for the best chalk paint top coat.
+You can however wax over polyurethane if you like the buffed look of wax but a much easier option is using our pick for the best chalk paint topcoat.

 Do you Have to Seal Chalk Paint?